nedtaylor/athena/README.md

 by Ned Thaddeus Taylor

-ATHENA (Adaptive Training for High Efficiency Neural network Applications) is a Fortran library for developing and handling neural networks (with a focus on convolutional neural networks).
+ATHENA (Adaptive Training for High Efficiency Neural network Applications) is a Fortran library for developing, training, and deploying neural networks.

 > **_NOTE:_**
 Starting with version 2.0.0, release tags follow the `vX.Y.Z` convention for consistency across projects such as diffstruc and graphstruc.